dragapult-xyz/open-banapass/README.md

 the existing `bngrw.dll` file. (e.g. `bngrw-backup.dll`)

 2. Navigate to the [Releases](https://github.com/dragapult-xyz/open-banapass/releases/) tab and download the latest `Release.zip` archive.
-  - If you find the release version is not working for you, or you would like event logs to be written please download the `Debug.zip` archive.
+If you find the release version is not working for you, or you would like to view detailed logs please download the `Debug.zip` archive.

 3. Open the downloaded archive, and copy the `bngrw.dll` file within to the root directory of the game you want to play.